hmshreyas7/low-light-detection/README.md

 This will generate the record files needed for training the model.

-## Running the Jupyter notebook
+### Running the Jupyter notebook
 The record files and `labelmap.pbtxt` need to be made available for training before executing the notebook.
 The method here involves uploading them to Google Drive and loading them from there.

-Specific instructions and explanations about the code can be found in the notebook.
+Specific instructions and explanations about the code can be found in the [notebook](https://github.com/hmshreyas7/low-light-detection/blob/master/exdark.ipynb).

+## Running the detector
+To simply test the detector locally, download the trained model from [here](https://github.com/hmshreyas7/low-light-detection/releases).
+Then, execute the Jupyter notebook from the "Run inference" section after making the following changes:

+- Remove the first "%cd" line
+- Modify "from utils" to "from object_detection.utils", if necessary
+- Set the correct paths for the variables `PATH_TO_CKPT`, `PATH_TO_LABELS` and `PATH_TO_TEST_IMAGES_DIR`
+- Ensure that the images in `PATH_TO_TEST_IMAGES_DIR` are of the format `image1.jpg`, `image2.jpg`, and so on
+- Modify the loop in `TEST_IMAGE_PATHS` if there are less/more than 4 images

 ## Dependencies and configurations
 ### Local